yshavit/effesvm_j/notes/bytecode.md

 Pops an element from the stack, which must be True or False, and pushes its negation (False or True, respectively).

+### call_Boolean:and / or / xor

+Pops two Booleans from the stack, and pushes the result of the logical boolean operation.

 Integer operations
 ----------------------------------------------------------------------------------------